 There are some key steps in the transition to sustainability:

 Find out more about how we're working to transform fisheries by clicking the links below:

 Working collaboratively towards species specific reporting and sustainable fisheries management around the Falkland Islands.

-For some shark species, we believe well managed fisheries could be the key to a sustainable future.
+For many species, having well managed fisheries is the key to their sustainable futures.
 Find out more about this project and why we're supporting sustainability in English shark, skate & ray fisheries.

 Our Commercial Fisheries Advisories provide rapid access to the current legislative status of sharks, skates and rays in UK, EU and international waters.

 We advocate for sharks and push for science-based management of high-seas fisheries through Regional Fisheries Management Bodies (RFMOs).